Eth-Digital-Identity/erc721-digital-id/README.md

 **Highlights**
 *-Compliant ERC-20 token following best practices.
 Uses Solidity version 6.9.*
 *-Uses Truffle for build and deployments.
-Can compile with Buidler and uses Buidler to run Mocha for test cases in VS Code with breakpoints.
+Can compile with Buidler and uses Buidler to run Mocha for test cases in VS Code with breakpoints.*

 **To Do**
 -Learn enough to be able to fork the next cool project that comes along.
 -Write script to deploy the contracts.
-Use truffle-flattener if it helps.
+Use @nomiclabs/truffle-flattener if it helps.
 -Link to an airdrop library or add airdrop function.
 -Write more test cases.
 -Create nonfungible token that represents someones physical identity or authenticates an art piece.
+-Learn how to connect contract with frontend: https://codesandbox.io/s/github/NoahZinsmeister/web3-react/tree/v6/example

 **Roadmap (tentative)**
 -Brand coin
 -Deploy website